WEEE-Open/WEEEhire-ng/README.md

 nano config/config.php
 msgfmt resources/locale/en-us/LC_MESSAGES/messages.po --output-file=resources/locale/en-us/LC_MESSAGES/messages.mo
-chown o-r weeehire.db  # Optional, prevent other users from reading the database composer install --optimize-autoloader  # The optimization is not required but a nice touch
+chown o-r weeehire.db  # Optional, prevent other users from reading the database composer install --no-dev --optimize-autoloader  # The optimization is not required but a nice touch
 ```

 and a real web server is needed.
 The root directory is `public`, no need to serve files outside that directory.